purelb/purelb/README.md

 ## Quick Start

+Installation is easy:

+1. Deploy the PureLB components<br/>
+`kustomize build deployments/samples | kubectl apply -f -`

-PureLB uses Service Groups which contain pools of IP addresses and their associated network configuration.
-It configures the Linux OS to advertise them.
+Now you can configure PureLB.
+PureLB's default node agent configuration usually "just works" so we loaded it above.
+PureLB's allocator manages IP addresses so it needs a configuration that matches the network on which it's running.
+The allocator is configured using "Service Group" resources which contain pools of IP addresses and their associated network configuration.
+The node agent configures the Linux OS to advertise them.
 The easiest way to get started is to create a Service Group that uses the same IPNET as the host interface, PureLB will add the allocated addresses to the same network interface.
-Installation takes only a few steps:

-1. Create the PureLB namespace<br/>
-`kubectl apply -f deployments/namespace.yaml`
-1. Create the PureLB custom resource definitions<br/>
+1. Copy the default service group config to your custom version<br/>
-`kubectl apply -f deployments/crds/lbnodeagent.purelb.io_crd.yaml -f deployments/crds/servicegroup.purelb.io_crd.yaml`
+`cp configs/default-servicegroup.yaml configs/my-servicegroup.yaml`
+1. Edit `configs/my-servicegroup.yaml` so the `subnet` and `pool` are appropriate for your network
-1. Load a sample PureLB configuration<br/>
+1. Load your service group config<br/>
-`kubectl apply -f configs/default-lbnodeagent.yaml -f configs/default-servicegroup.yaml`
-1. Deploy the PureLB components<br/>
-`kubectl apply -f deployments/purelb.yaml`
+`kubectl apply -f configs/my-servicegroup.yaml`

-You can deploy a simple "echo" web application with a single command:
+To test PureLB you can deploy a simple "echo" web application:

 ```shell
 kubectl create deployment echoserver --image=k8s.gcr.io/echoserver:1.10